-Last year, I assisted a volunteer from the Society of the Wallace Fountains, a Paris based, non-profit dedicated to preserving, protecting, and promoting the iconic Wallace Fountains of Paris.
+In 2021, I assisted a volunteer from the Society of the Wallace Fountains, a Paris based, non-profit dedicated to preserving, protecting, and promoting the iconic Wallace Fountains of Paris.
 Suzanne explained to me that the organization was developing a section for their website called "Wallace Fountains Around the World".
-(Earlier this year, Kenosha was added to the website.)
+(In early 2022, Kenosha was added to the website.)
 She had heard about our Wallace Fountain and seen a picture of it on our website.
 She needed more information about how it came to be here.

 Our Fountain